-As we observe International Women’s Day and celebrate Women’s History Month, here is a look at some game-changing female entrepreneurs and the impact they've made on the business world.
+Activist Marian Wright Edelman famously said, “You can’t be what you can’t see.”As we celebrate Women’s History Month, here is a look at some game-changing female entrepreneurs and the impact they've made on the business world.

-When Walker, born Sarah Breedlove, was 20-years-old, she lost her husband.
+Madam CJ Walker (1867-1919)When Walker, born Sarah Breedlove, was 20 years old, she lost her husband.
 The young widow moved from Louisiana to St. Louis to earn a living as a laundress.
 Inspired by her search for a treatment for her hair loss, she created a series of haircare products for black women: the “Walker System.”
 The success of her products led to her becoming the first black female millionaire in America.
-She was a lauded speaker, philanthropist and a leading figure in the Harlem Renaissance.
+She was a lauded speaker and philanthropist and a leading figure in the Harlem Renaissance.

 Winfrey’s sizable reach did not end when the Oprah Winfrey Show came to an end in 2011 after 25 years on the air in 145 countries.
 The philanthropist and billionaire media mogul is a producer through her production company Harpo, oversees a magazine and cable television network that bear her name and is an Academy Award-nominated actress.